OmarAhmedSaleh/Package-Explorer/README.md

 * Providers - list of classes within the same directory that this class depends on.
 * Clients - list of classes within the same directory that depend on this class.

 The program allows saving individual/all class files in XML by serializing with Java's XMLEncoder library.
-You can load files back in the program by choosing to load previosly saved XML file containing all classes.
+You can load files back in the program by choosing to load previously saved XML files containing all classes.

 ## Usage